Network Configuration Backups in rConfig V8 Core

 - Implement filesystem-level encryption

-Performance Optimization
+Performance optimisation

-Section titled “Performance Optimization”Concurrent connections:
+Section titled “Performance optimisation”Concurrent connections:

 - Default: 10 simultaneous connections